Nub Theory Explained

 Potty Shots for Gender?

-If you imagine yourself sitting inside a toilet and looking up.
-Someone comes and sits on the toilet, whilst you stare upwards.
-What do you see?
+If you imagine yourself sitting on a copier machine and hit COPY (same position as you would take as sitting on the potty) what would you see?
 Labia on girls, and scrotum/penis for boys.

 You can also identify and confirm gender in side profile shots well up until the 20th week as well.
 If you have a tech that can confirm this way, please be rest assured the tech absolutely knows what they are doing!